Skip to content

 Our scope of practice

-Meet one-on-one with an Accredited Financial Counselor (AFC) or peer well-being ambassador to discuss your finances and get personalized support.
+Meet one-on-one with Financial Wellness Center Peer Educators and Mentors!
 The Financial Wellness Center (FWC) team is here to guide you through budgeting, student loans, goal setting, investing, and more—equipping you with the tools and knowledge to make confident financial decisions during your time at the U and beyond.

 Financial Crisis